If I seek counselling or psychotherapy, does it mean that I am sick?

 How much does a session cost?
 Does the price depend on the language?
 When do I pay?

-One session usually costs 1000 kc for all appointments during regular working hours.
+One session usually costs 1300 kc (around 50 euro) for all appointments during regular working hours.
 I conduct sessions only in the languages that I feel absolutely fluent and comfortable in.
 The price is the same for therapy in any language offered.
+The fee is for an hour of my work.
 Payment is accepted at the beginning or the end of every session.
 (If you feel more comfortable paying after the session, you are welcome to do so.
 Some clients find it more comfortable to get financial issues out of the way before they proceed to discuss their personal concern).

 Currently I accept cash only.
 A receipt will be provided.